Office of the Associate Provost

 What courses can I take for the General Education Distributive Requirements?

-Recommended General Education courses are listed in the undergraduate catalog.
+Approved General Education courses are listed in the undergraduate catalog.
+An updated list of courses can also be found here.
 You should consult with your advisor to see if your department has specific requirements in these areas.
 No Interdisciplinary course may be used; the requirement for an Interdisciplinary course is a separate part of General Education.

 How can I tell which General Education requirements I've fulfilled and which I have left to take?

-Your Degree Progress Report, which can be accessed on MyWCU, is the best way to determine the status of your General Education requirements.
+Your Degree Progress Report (DPR), which can be accessed on MyWCU, is the best way to determine the status of your General Education requirements.
 From there, you can also view any comments made by your advisor or graduation analyst in the Registrar's Office.

 When should I apply for graduation?